 Akbar was not only an aggressive imperialist but also a wise Statesman of his time.
 He knew that the conquests of States without their consolidation would not serve any purpose.
 For the consolidation and conquests of his empire, he adopted a novel policy, famous as the Rajput policy of Akbar.

-The Rajputs at that time were a prestigious warrior class in the Hindu society who was famous for their heroism and sense of duty and devotion to their mother-land.
+The Rajputs at that time were a prestigious warrior class in the Hindu society who was famous for their heroism and sense of duty and devotion to their motherland.
 Akbar knew the importance of this class.
 He also knew that it was impossible to conquer the Rajputs by force.
-Therefore he changed his policy and extended his hand to them for friendship.
-He knew that the friendship with the Rajputs would mean much.
+Mostly it was reported by many historians that he changed his policy and extended his hand to them for friendship and he knew that the friendship with the Rajputs would mean much.
+But that was not the actual case.
+Akbar conducted many manhunts on Rajputs in order to get a clear trade route to Gujarat.
+Akbar’s policy was expansionist in nature, thus he had done so many unethical things with Hindu Rajput Rulers to gain territorial control.
+During the siege of Chittorgarh, he ordered the beheading of 30,000 civilians and flaunted their severed heads in the city and tower of Chittor.

 Peace with Rajputs